 2017-2018 Internship Grant: The AAM Gerre Hancock Fellowship

-The Association of Anglican Musicians Internship committee is pleased to announce that Trinity Episcopal Cathedral in Columbia, South Carolina will be the host institution for the AAM Gerre Hancock Fellowship during the 2017-18 season, and Thomas Heidenreich (B.Mus., M.Mus.
-Westminster Choir College, student of Alan Morrison) has been named as Fellow.
-Under the inspired leadership of Jared Johnson, Trinity Cathedral has established one of the most exciting Chorister programs in the Episcopal Church, with two choral services in the morning and Choral Evensong every Sunday, plus special services and occasional concerts, sung by a variety of choirs (Men & Boys, Men & Girls, Adults, Cathedral Singers, and Trinity Youth Chorus) at an extraordinarily high level of excellence.
+Under the inspired leadership of Jared Johnson, Trinity Cathedral has established one of the most exciting Chorister programs in the Episcopal Church, with two choral services in the morning and Choral Evensong every Sunday.
+Several choirs (Men & Boys, Men & Girls, Adults, Cathedral Singers, and Trinity Youth Chorus) together provide additional music at special services and concerts throughout the year, all presented at an extraordinarily high level of excellence.

 Fellow applicants must: